 - Sortable tables

-ADF Faces also offers ADF Visualization components which are capable of rendering dynamic charts, graphs, gauges and other graphics that provide real-time view of underlying data.
+ADF Faces also offers ADF Visualization components that are capable of rendering dynamic charts, graphs, gauges, and other graphics that provide a real-time view of underlying data.
+Flexibility

 - Apache MyFaces Trinidad